benlau/quickandroid/README.md

  1. IPC manager between C++/Qt and Java/Android code
   1. Auto conversion between C++ and Java data type.
 No need to write in JNI.
  1. Theme / Style Engine
+  1. A global Theme object.
+Set once for all components.
+  1. Helper function to create your own derived style.
  1. "Apache license" - Free to use for commerical application

 UI Components